thm-design/annex/README.md

 # Annex

-This is where I keep demo and tutorial files used for my blog design4lifeblog.com.
+Demo and tutorial files used for my blog design4lifeblog.com.

 ## First demo: